-Many people, including drivers, often confuse SUVs (Sports Utility Vehicle) with off-road vehicles, even though they don’t have much in common.
-With this in mind, how can you distinguish between a typical 4x4 car and an SUV?
+Many people, including drivers, often confuse SUVs (Sports Utility Vehicles) with off-road vehicles, even though they don’t have much in common.
+With this in mind, how can you distinguish a typical 4x4 car from an SUV?

 Almost all vehicles sold in Europe with an off-road appearance, such as true off-road vehicles and crossover SUVs, have a 4x4 drive.
 It is always worth remembering, however, that you should not push an SUV too hard over rough terrain.

 Furthermore, to help complicate the issue, smaller city crossovers and compact crossovers are found with both four-wheel and two-wheel drive versions.
 Confusing, isn’t it?
 Below, to help clarify the situation, we have described the most important differences in the construction of these vehicles.